lambdamikel/Busch-2090/README.md

 ## The "Microtronic 2nd Generation" Sister Project

 The "sister project", created by **Frank de Jaeger from Beligum and Manfred Henf from Germany,** ist called the **"Microtronic 2nd Generation"**.
-Please consider this great project if you wish to create a more professional Microtronic emulator that neatly and professionally installs in an original Busch console, including a 3D-printer keyboad!
+Please consider this great project if you wish to create a more professional Microtronic emulator that neatly and professionally installs into an original Busch electronics console, including a 3D-printed keyboad that mounts onto the console hole raster on the top!

-The project uses the same firmware code as the "Microtronic Next Generation" presented here, but has a slightly different pin layout (i.e., requires some slight adjustments to the `hardware.h` pin configuration file).
+The project uses the same firmware as the "Microtronic Next Generation" presented here, but has a slightly different pin layout (i.e., requires some slight adjustments to the `hardware.h` pin configuration file).

-**Thanks to Frank and Manfred for this great piece of engineering.** They also *exactly replicated the input and output transistor-stages of the original Microtronic,* so the 2nd Generation project is electrically maximally compatible with the original, and original Busch electronics experiments / circuits from the manual.
-It is hence the best choice for a fully compatible  Microtronic emulator that blends perfectly with the Busch electronics system!
+**Thanks to Frank and Manfred for this great piece of engineering.** They also *exactly replicated the input and output transistor-stages of the original Microtronic,* so the 2nd Generation project is electrically maximally compatible with the original.
+It is hence the best choice for a fully compatible  Microtronic emulator that blends perfectly with the Busch electronics system, and for conducting the plenty electronics experiments described in the original Microtronic Busch manuals.

 More details about this great project can be found on the [homepage of the Microtronic 2nd Generation project.](https://www.rigert.com/ee-forum/viewtopic.php?t=2497).